Our 16-Factor Technical On-Site AEO Methodology

 The 16 factors are the on-site technical layer.
 Full AEO also includes traditional SEO, content, and external linking.

-The 16-factor model comes directly from @ainyc/aeo-audit and scores only the technical signals that live on your own website.
+The 16-factor model scores only the technical signals that live on your own website.
 For local work, we also evaluate geographic signals.
 Traditional SEO fundamentals, content depth, and external linking sit alongside this model as separate workstreams in a full engagement.
 Per-platform retrieval and citation behavior across ChatGPT, Claude, Perplexity, Gemini, and Copilot is covered separately, since those mechanics sit outside the on-site layer.

 Structured Data (JSON-LD)